This section describe usage of dune from the shell.

 This will ensure the file

 (library (public_name mylib) (inline_tests) (name mylib) (libraries core) (preprocess (pps ppx_inline_tests)))

 The root of the current workspace is determined by looking up a

-jbuilder prints out the root when starting if it is not the
+dune prints out the root when starting if it is not the current

 More precisely, it will choose the outermost ancestor directory containing a

 dune-workspace file as root.
 For instance if you are in